madmurphy/libconfini/MANUAL.md

 bitfield.
 Its small size (3 bytes) allows it to be passed by value to the functions that require it.

-Since no functions require a pointer to an `IniFormat` data type as argument, a preprocessor macro can be a good place where to store a custom format:
+Since no function requires a pointer to an `IniFormat` data type as argument, a preprocessor macro can be a good place where to store a custom format:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}